 cheer up, self

 In an effort to stop sulking about STUPID POOPYHEAD BOYS who go on really FUN, EXCITING DATES with you and SEEM ALL INTERESTED and crap and then TURN INTO GIANT FLAKES AND DISAPPEAR, (*ahem*), I have decided to express in list form all good things going on in life instead.
 So.
-The stop-pouting-about-boys-and-cheering-sel :
+The stop-pouting-about-boys-and-cheering-self-up-list.
+TADA! :

 1. Friends are good.
 Friends who hang with you in the Virgin Islands are very good.
 Friends who come to you & your roomie's BBQs and help you set up and then help you drag everything inside when it starts pouring rain and hang with you afterwards to watch 1970s musicals are also very good.
 Overall, girlfriends are excellent.
 Men?
 Who need's 'em.